 Most dealers are considered consultants in the boating sales industry, so they should provide accurate and factual information regarding the boat purchase and explain all documents.

-Below, we discuss the ins and outs of how to inspect and evaluate a boat of interest before making a purchase.
+Below, we discuss the ins and outs of how to buy a boat using self-evaluation.

 A self-inspection involves completing and filing inspection forms to document that the boat is in working order and in good condition before purchase.
 You should also be sure to check all equipment and documentation that is included in the contract of sale.
 There are inspection checklists available online to help guide you through the process and advise you to inspect the following: